Options & Ordering

 What sizes are available?

-Typically, my pieces are standard sizes, like 5x7, 8x10, 9x12, and 11x14, but if you need a different size, let me know, and I will do my best to accommodate.
+Typically, clients request standard frame-able sizes, like 5x7, 8x10, 9x12, and 11x14, but if you need a different size, let me know, and I will do my best to accommodate.
 Dimensions are approximate, and represent the size of the artwork that will appear through the opening in your mat or frame.
 Depending on the subject matter, the finished piece may be slightly larger than the listed dimensions so that the edge of your mat or frame will overlap with the image.

 Will my artwork be vertical (portrait) or horizontal (landscape) in orientation?